oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_TextGeneration_with_LSTM/README.md

 ## Purpose

 This sample shows how to train the model for text generation using LSTM on Intel's GPU.
 It will also highlight the key parts required for transitioning the existing script for model training with LSTM to Intel hardware.
-Leveraging Intel Extenstion for TensorFlow and its LSTM layer with Intel's GPU will provide faster training time.
+Leveraging Intel Extenstion for TensorFlow and its LSTM layer with Intel's GPU will provide faster training time and less GPU memory consumption.

 ## Prerequisites